hypersign-protocol/docs/developers/hid-node.md

 Key Management is the first that a user need to do, when its about interacting with blockchain. `hid-node` supports the following ways to store and manage the public keys:

 - `test`: Public Key information is stored in `${HOME}/.hid-node/keyring-test`.
 This approach is **not recommended** for production use
-- `os`: Operating system specific credential sub-system stores the keys in an encrypted manner
+- `os`: Operating system specific credential sub-system stores the keys encrypted with a passphrase
 - `file`: It is similar to `test` backend, with the exception that the keys are encrypted with a passphrase.

 **Algorithm**